Spinal cord injury levels can be expressed in many ways and it is important to understand the correlations.

 The patient with a lesion below L4 has the functional assistance of quadratus lumborum, erector spinae, quadriceps, and primary hip flexors.
 Ankle remains flail.

 The patient’s gait is bilateral maximus-medius gait with the added disability of flail ankles.
-Lumbar lordosis and genu recurvatum may develop as extended pelvis and extended knee becomes necessary during ambulation.
+Lumbar lordosis and genu recurvatum may develop as extended pelvis and the extended knee becomes necessary during ambulation.

 Crutches are prescribed to prevent long-term effects though the patient may be able to walk without them.